sidroopdaska/SelfDrivingRCCar/README.md

 ## Self Driving RC Car
-A scaled down version of self-driving system using Neual Networks and OpenCV.
+A scaled down version of self-driving system using Neural Networks and OpenCV.
 The system comprises of -
 * Raspberry Pi with a camera and an ultrasonic sensor as inputs,
 * Server that handles:
   * Steering using NN predictions